coupergateway/couper/docs/REFERENCE.md

 ### SPA Block

 The `spa` blocks configures the Web serving for SPA assets.
-Can be defined multiple times as long as the `base_path` is unique.
+Can be defined multiple times as long as the `base_path`+`paths` is unique.

 | Block name | Context                       | Label    | Nested block(s)           |
 |:-----------|:------------------------------|:---------|:--------------------------|